Automattic/jetpack/to-test.md

 ### Markdown

-There used to be a bug by which you wouldn't be able to use markdown as content for a shortcode resulting in a weird hash/number being shown in the rendered content.
+There used to be a bug that didn't allow you to use markdown as content for a shortcode resulting in a weird hash/number being shown in the rendered content.

 To test, try the following: